in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 ##### Master Java Web Services and REST API with Spring Boot

-> I was always confused about RESTful web services and kept away from it.
-This course opened my eyes.
-Thanks a lot!

 > I have worked on the webservices before, but did not know what was going behind the scene.
 Now i do and it makes lot easier to debug.

 ##### Spring Master Class - Beginner to Expert

 > Amazing course.
 Explained super difficult concepts (that I have spent hours on the internet finding a good explanation) in under 5 minutes.

-> I've finaly undrestood the concept of DI and Autowiring ...

-> I love it,teaches me Spring like I am toddler.Fully detailed

-> You have really de-mystified dependency injection especially how it relates to Inversion of Control a concept that was failing to wrap around my mind, now i get it.!!!

 ##### Spring MVC For Beginners : Build Java Web App in 25 Steps